 |%[zero]||zero (unique filename for delegate use)|

 All other long forms of percent escapes (not single letter long form) are handled in a case insensitive manner.
-Such escapes will will attempt to look up that name specific data sources.
+Such escapes will attempt to look up that name specific data sources.

 The primary search space (if not a specific attribute listed above) is a free-form property string.
 Such strings are associated and saved with images, and are typically set using either the -set CLI option (or API equivalent), or from special convenience options (such as -label, -comment, -caption).

-These convenience options are globally saved (as 'global options' so thay can be set before images are read), and later are transfered to the property of individual images, only when they are read in.
+These convenience options are globally saved (as 'global options' so thay can be set before images are read), and later are transferred to the property of individual images, only when they are read in.
 At that time any internal percent escape present is then handled.